datameet/indian_village_boundaries/website/docs/index.md

 <img width="250px" style="float:left" src="http://projects.datameet.org/logo/datameet_logo_v.1.2.png" > This projects run by <a href="http://datameet.org">Data{Meet}</a> community.
 DataMeet is a community of Data Science and Open Data enthusiasts.
 Data{Meet} community encompass many people, ideas, projects, solutions, and challenges that using data in India presents.
 Join the the <a href="https://groups.google.com/group/datameet">Google Group</a> to be part of this community.

-## Structure
-Each state has a folder with a short name, for example state of Karnataka will have folder called <code>ka</code> folder.
-It will contain

-- A geojson file <code>ka.json</code> which is our map file
-- A <code>ka.csv</code> is a <code>,</code> delimted file to match the 2001 census codes to 2011 census codes and other attributes

-### GeoJson Attributes
-Each boundary will have the following attributes

-* NAME : Name of the Village/Town as per census 2001
-* TYPE: Village or Town
-* SUB_DIST: Sub District name as per census 2001
-* DISTRICT : District name as per census 2001
-* STATE: State or UT name as per census 2001
-* CEN_2001: Code as per 2001 census, its a concatination of State Code, District Code, Sub-District Code, Village Code 2001.

-### CSV Attributes

-* village_code_2011
-* village_name_2011
-* state_code_2011
-* district_code_2011
-* sub_district_code_2011
-* village_code_2001
-* village_name_2001
-* state_code_2001
-* district_code_2001
-* sub_district_code_2001
-* CEN_2001 : Code as per 2001 census, its a concatination of State Code, District Code, Sub-District Code, Village Code 2001.
-This can be used as the key to match the polygon in geojson

 ## Download
 You can download the whole repository as a zip file to get everything you want.
 Using the button below.